-The BlackBerry MDS Connection Service controls the flow of data that is sent to the BlackBerry device.
-This flow control allows the BlackBerry MDS Connection Service to minimize the amount of data that is sent over the wireless network, and can help to reduce the impact of pushing data to BlackBerry devices that are out of network coverage, turned off, or otherwise unavailable.
+The BlackBerry MDS Connection Service controls the flow of content that is sent to the BlackBerry device.
+This flow control allows the BlackBerry MDS Connection Service to minimize the amount of content that is sent over the wireless network, and can help to reduce the impact of pushing content to BlackBerry devices that are out of wireless coverage area, turned off, or otherwise unavailable.

-The BlackBerry MDS Connection Service sends data to each BlackBerry device specified in the push request as a series of packets.
-To control the flow of pushed data, the BlackBerry MDS Connection Service initially sends a maximum of five packets.
+The BlackBerry MDS Connection Service sends content to each BlackBerry device specified in the push request as a series of packets.
+To control the flow of pushed content, the BlackBerry MDS Connection Service initially sends a maximum of five packets.
 The BlackBerry MDS Connection Service doesn't send additional packets until the BlackBerry device returns an acknowledgment that the initial packets were received.

 Changing the size of packets and flow control timeout

-BlackBerry Enterprise Service administrators can change the default size of the data packets and the default flow control timeout.
-Increasing the default size of the data packets requires more memory to store data in the queue, which can impact the performance of the BlackBerry MDS Connection Service.
-Increasing the flow control timeout means that push requests will be queued in memory longer.
+Administrators can change the default size of the data packets and the default flow control timeout.
+Increasing the default size of the data packets requires more memory to store data in the queue, which can affect the performance of the BlackBerry MDS Connection Service.
+Increasing the flow control timeout means that push requests are queued in memory longer.

 Poke and pull

-The push data limit is 8 KB, but you can use a poke and pull mechanism for any data over this limit.
-Poke and pull is a technique where an URL is pushed to the device in a very short message (poke), and the device fetches the data at the URL (pull).
-You can host unlimited data on the enterprise web servers to be fetched by the applications upon receiving the poke.
+The push content limit is 8 KB, but you can use a poke and pull mechanism for any content over this limit.
+Poke and pull is a technique where a URL is pushed to the device in a short message (poke), and the device retrieves the content at the URL (pull).
+You can host unlimited content on the enterprise web servers that the apps can retrieve when they receive the poke.

 Supported push formats

-The push format you use for push requests affects the format in which the delivery parameters are specified and how the data is packaged within the POST request.
+The push format that you use for push requests affects the format in which the delivery parameters are specified and how the content is packaged within the POST request.